 Since customers cannot touch or test products online, product photos become the main factor that influences buying decisions.
 This is where the clipping path plays a major role.

-Here’s why clipping path is essential for eCommerce:
+Here’s why clean product cutouts are essential for eCommerce:

 - Removes distracting backgrounds